ska-telescope/ska-low-mccs-pasd/docs/src/user/pasd_bus.rst

 Setting LED patterns
 --------------------
-The ``SetFndhLedPattern`` command controls the FNDH service LED and accepts a JSON object with the following keys:
+The :py:func:`~ska_low_mccs_pasd.pasd_bus.pasd_bus_device.MccsPasdBus.SetFndhLedPattern` command controls the FNDH service LED and accepts a JSON object with the following keys:

 - *pattern* - One of the following strings: